 LISTEN to a life story told in five minutes or more.
 I was born on this globe sixty-eight years ago.
 I had the luck, good or bad, to be born in a house of drugs.
-Father was an M.D., also a D.D.
-At the end of thirty-five years I began to reason how a doctor of divinity could blend with the foolish teachings of medicine.
-Questions arose like this: How can man harmonize the idea that all God's work is perfect, and never in running order?
-His finest machine, man, is never in running condition?
-Has the God of wisdom failed in this one superstructure, man, and why did He say it was good if He knew it would not work as He thought when He made it, and why should a D.D., who with uplifted hands says, "His works prove His perfection," and take a dose of quinine and whisky to assist nature's machine to run the race and do the duties of life?

-If so, where is the proof of his faith in God's perfection, and why should he eat and drink of all that is deadly in effect?
-I did not wish to think or speak irreverently of our divines, nor our M.D.'s, who follow just behind God to fix His machines for the harvest of life.
-But why follow His work, if good and wisely made by the hand and mind of all Intelligence?
-I began to reason about on this line:

-Would God get offended at man if he would say to Him, "You have failed in enough places to admit of a few suggestions"?-when man in his wisdom, or lack of wisdom, would say by word or deed, "Thou hast failed to make this and that part or principle to adjust itself to suit the seasons and climates of the globe, on which it is placed, and your machine must have additions, and be oiled by drugs and drinks, or it will be forever a failure on the field of battle between life and death now raging all over the world"?
-Such questions arose, and stood before me for years.
-I found to my mind that there was a great mistake in God's work or man's conclusions, if drugs were not in absolute demand when he was sick.
-Now I was in a close place, and saw at once that if I voted to use drugs, I would by that vote set aside the ability of God to provide for His man under all conditions, and He was not the mind and intelligence claimed for Him; and if I voted for God, I would soon find seventy-five per cent of the human race in line to oppose that conclusion.
-To defend and maintain that the works of nature had been able to prove perfection at every point of observation, or under our most crucial test of philosophy, I soon found, to be popular I would have to enter a life of deception; and at that time I determined to run up the white emblem of truth with the red flag of eternal war for that flag, and by it I would stand until I was dead, dead, and folded in it to begin the common rest of all human forms, which is as natural to the body of man as the love of a mother to her babe.
+Father was an M. D., also a D. D. At the age of thirty-five I began to reason how a doctor of divinity could blend his teachings with the foolish teachings of medicine.
+Ouestions arose like this: How can man harmonize the idea that God's work is perfect, and yet never in running order?
+His finest machine man, never in running condition?
+Has the God of wisdom failed in this one superstructure, man, and why did He say it was good if He knew it would not work as He thought it would when He made it, and why should a D. D., who with uplifted hands says, "His works prove His perfection," take a dose of quinine and whisky to assist nature's machine to run the race and do the duties of life?
+If he does so, where is the proof of his faith in God's perfection, and why should he eat and drink of all that is deadly in effect?
+I did not wish to think or speak irreverently of our divines, nor our M. D's., who follow just behind God to fix His machines for the harvest of life.
+But why follow His work, if good and wisely made by the hand and mind of Intelligence?
+I began to reason, about on this line: Would God get offended at man if he would say to Him, "You have failed in enough places to admit of a few suggestions "-when man in his wisdom, or lack of wisdom, would say by word or deed, " Thou hast failed to make this and that part or principle able to adjust itself to suit the various seasons and climates of the globe, on which it is placed, and your machine must have additions, and be oiled by drugs and drinks, or it will be forever a failure on the field of battle between life and death which is now raging all over the world. " Such thoughts arose, and stood before me for years.
+I found according to my idea that there was either a great mistake in God's work or in man's conclusions, if drugs were not in absolute demand within his system when he was sick.
+Now I was in a close place, and saw at once that if I voted to use drugs, I would by that vote set aside the ability of God to provide for His man under all conditions, and say that He had not the mind and intelligence claimed for Him; and if I voted for God, I would soon find seventy-five per cent of the human race in line to oppose that conclusion.
+To defend and maintain that the work of nature had been able to prove perfection at every point of observation, or under the most crucial test of philosophy, I soon found that, to be popular I would have to enter a life of deception; and at that time I determined to run up the white emblem of truth with the red flag of eternal war for that flag, and by it I would stand until I was dead, and folded in it to begin the common rest of all humanity, which is as natural to the body of man as the love of a mother is for her babe.